digen21/Travel-Buddy/QWEN.md

 - Use provided images for heritage illustrations rather than creating vector representations
 - Maintain consistent styling and typography across all splash screens
 - Include dot indicators to show the current position in the splash screen sequence
+- Use SystemUIManager to control native system UI elements (status bar, navigation bar color) for a consistent user experience across platforms

+SystemUIManager Usage Guidelines:

+- Use SystemUIManager at the root level of your app or screens to control native system UI elements (status bar, background behind app)
+- Always pass appropriate background color from your constants/colors.js to maintain visual consistency
+- SystemUIManager should be used in screens that have specific background requirements (splash screens, maps, galleries, etc.)
+- In FontLoaderWrapper, use SystemUIManager to maintain consistent background during font loading
+- For immersive experiences (like maps or photo galleries), use the useSystemUI hook to dynamically change background color
+- SystemUIManager should be placed as one of the topmost components in your component tree
+- In App.js, include a base SystemUIManager to ensure default system UI behavior across all screens

 Common Issues and Fixes: